AbnerHqC/GaitSet/README.md

 It will output Rank@1 of all three walking conditions.
 Note that the test is **parallelizable**.
 To conduct a faster evaluation, you could use `--batch_size` to change the batch size for test.

+#### OUMVLP
+Since the huge differences between OUMVLP and CASIA-B, the network setting on OUMVLP is slightly different.
+- The alternated network's code can be found at `./work/OUMVLP_network`.
+Use them to replace the corresponding files in `./model/network`.
+- The checkpoint can be found [here](https://1drv.ms/u/s!AurT2TsSKdxQuWN8drzIv_phTR5m?e=Gfbl3m).
+- In `./config.py`, modify `'batch_size': (8, 16)` into `'batch_size': (32,16)`.
+- Prepare your OUMVLP dataset according to the instructions in [Dataset & Preparation](#dataset--preparation).

 ## To Do List
 - Transformation: The script for transforming a set of silhouettes into a discriminative representation.